Sampling and Distortion Tradeoffs for Bandlimited Periodic Signals: Extensions

-Uniform sampling, \emph{i.e.,} $t_i=iT/{M}, i=1, 2, \cdots, M$ is a solution to the above equation if for each $k$ in the interval $ 2N_1 \leq k \leq 2N_2$, $M \nmid k$.
+Uniform sampling, \emph{i.e.,} $t_i=iT/{M}, i=1, 2, \cdots, M$ is a solution to the above equation if for each $k$ in the interval $ 2N_1 \leq k \leq 2N_2$, $M$ does not divide $k$.
 In particular, for the rates above the Nyquist rate, \emph{i.e.,} $M>2N_2$, uniform sampling is optimal. \end{proposition} See Appendix \ref{proof:4:5:2} for a proof.